- 12. Cape Bolinao Lighthouse

 Pictures of the Minor Basilica of Our Lady of the Rosary of Manaoag don’t do it justice at all.
 You might think it’s just like many of the grand churches you can find all over the Philippines, but one of the things that makes this church in Manaoag special is its declaration as a Minor Basilica in 2015.
 This recognizes the church’s history and architectural value.
 It is also a canonical affiliate of the Papal Basilica of Saint Mary Major in Rome.

 Built in 1605, the church has seen millions of devotees and thousands of religious folk still make a pilgrimage to Manaoag every year, especially during the Holy Week.
 The image of Our Lady of the Rosary of Manaoag, which many Catholics believe to be miraculous, can also be found here.
+It's also one of the stops when you join a Pangasinan pilgrimage tour.

 You don’t need to be religious to appreciate the beauty of the building and the surrounding areas.
 The church itself is located on top of a hill, and its facade is very picturesque, while the interior features interesting religious paintings.